ethereum/ERCs/ERCS/erc-X.md

 ### Bounty funds

-- Funds covering at least `MINIMUM_GAS_PAYOUT` gas SHALL be sent to the contract as a bounty.
+- Funds covering at least `ESTIMATED_GAS_TO_SOLVE` gas SHALL be sent to the contract as a bounty.
 As a rough estimate for an example, if the current market price is 23.80 Gwei per gas, the contract SHALL have at least 14.28 ETH as a bounty.
-  The funds must be updated to cover this amount as the value of gas increases.
+  The funds must be updated to cover this amount as the value of gas increases in order to make solving the puzzle incentive compatible.
 - The contract MUST accept any additional funds from any account as a donation to the bounty.

 ## Rationale